 CONCLUSION

-It is concluded from the current study that soil organic carbon content and soil organic carbon stock varied with climate and land use.
-Soil developed in humid climate under forest have higher cumulative soil carbon stock as compared to soil develop in semiarid climate and under cultivation.
+It is concluded from the current study that soil organic carbon content and soil organic carbon stock varied with climate, land use and soil development.
+Soil developed in humid climate under forest had higher cumulative soil carbon stock as compared to soil develop in semiarid climate and under cultivation.
 Soil organic carbon stock decreased with soil depth in the profiles of both soils and was greater at all soil depths in soil under forest than the soil under cultivation.
 Stratification ratio of TOC and DOC was more on the surface layer and Typic Haplustepts.
 Soil organic carbon content as well as soil organic carbon stock was controlled by dithionite extractable aluminum, oxalate extractable iron, bulk density and dissolved organic carbon rather than clay content and dithionite extractable iron.

 REFERENCES